mimoriam/roadee_flutter/README.md

 Integrate Stripe Payment Gateway for secure and seamless order payment.

-## Milestone 5: Push Notifications

-Set up push notification system to inform users about order status, updates, and other alerts.

-## Milestone 6: Order History
+## Milestone 5: Order History

 Develop a feature for users to view and manage their past orders.

-## Milestone 7: Admin Authentication
+## Milestone 6: Admin Authentication ✅

 Allow admin login with unique credentials for secure access.

-## Milestone 8: Order Management
+## Milestone 7: Order Management ✅

 Display incoming user orders.

 Enable admin to accept or manage these orders.

-## Milestone 9: User Notifications
+## Milestone 8: User Notifications

 Provide functionality for admin to send custom push notifications to users directly from the Admin App.

-# Milestone 10:
+# Milestone 9:

 Provide a consistent UI across the app and ensure a seamless experience.
 Thrash any bugs that may come along the way! :)